Joanna Helm: Storylines

 Joanna is shocked when Ross Brown (Scott Adkins) begins joinery work at Riverside Medical Centre, where she works as a receptionist.
 She explains to co-worker Anoushka Flynn (Carli Norris) that the pair dated in school but he broke her heart.
 The pair reconcile and begin a relationship, which soon ends when she finds him cheating on her.
 Joanna gets upset when she is reprimanded by practice manager Kate McGuire (Maggie Cronin) for her fashion choices for work, since she feels as though her personality is being limited.

 Jessie Helm (Marcia Ashton), Joanna's grandmother, becomes a patient at Riverside.
 Her doctor, Steve Rawlings (Mark Frost), keeps to patient confidentiality protocols by not disclosing anything about Jessie's health to Joanna, which upsets Joanna since she feels that something is wrong.
 Joanna looks at Jessie's medical records and is distraught to discover that she is dying.
 She breaks down at work and is found by Kate, who reminds her of the rules but takes pity on her due to the situation.
 Kate's husband and surgery partner, Mac McGuire (Christopher Timothy), is not sympathetic with Joanna and reprimands her harshly.
 Joanna visits Jessie and reveals that she knows about her forthcoming death and breaks down to her.
 She helps Jessie to reconnect with her son and Joanna's father, Jack Helm (Jim Dunk), since the pair had fallen out years prior.

 Jessie asks Joanna to help her die and not wanting to let her down, she says yes and helps her.
 The next day, she is informed that Jessie has died overnight and pretends that she had no involvement.
 Since Mac began treating Jessie just before her death, he is accused of being involved and charged with euthanasia, but he is later cleared.
 Joanna gets an appointment with colleague Steve Rawlings (Mark Frost), who prescribes her sedatives.
 She becomes addicted but Steve feels she has had enough.
 Behind his back, she forges prescriptions and continues taking them, until she is discovered.
 She then overdoses on Jessie's leftover pills in a suicide attempt.
-Once she comes round, she returns to Riverside but is soon asked by Mac to resign, which she already has decided to do.
+Following her suicide attempt, Mac, Kate and the other doctors have a conference to discuss her position at the surgery, where it is revealed that she has been forging prescriptions.
+Helen Thompson (Corrinne Wicks), in particular, is furious that the rest of the team were not told, but they are eventually convinced that she should continue working at the surgery.
+However, when Joanna's role in Jessie's death comes to light, Mac is the only one who believes she should continue to work at the surgery, so is forced to tell Joanna that she should resign.
+Joanna had already reached that decision herself and the pair part on good terms.